rome/tools/website/src/docs/lint/rules/useTsExpectError.md

 # useTsExpectError

-Enforce use `@ts-expect-error` instead of `@ts-ignore` to get notified when suppression is no longer necessary.
+Enforces the use of `@ts-expect-error` instead of `@ts-ignore` to get notified when a suppression is no longer necessary.

 ## Examples